 Verify that the robot's network settings are valid.
 See our Networking Setup article.

-For a systematic approach to diagnosing issues with Hirebotics robots:
+For a systematic approach to diagnosing network issues with Beacon cobots: